openedx-unsupported/devstack/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Most of the ``paver`` commands require a settings flag.
 If omitted, the flag defaults to
-``devstack``, which is the settings flag for vagrant-based devstack instances.
+``devstack``, which was the settings flag for vagrant-based devstack instances.
-So if you run into issues running ``paver`` commands in a docker container, you should append
+Since docker is now the standard, you should usually append
 the ``devstack_docker`` flag.
 For example:

 .. code:: sh